LinearFold/LinearAlifold/README.md

 ...((..((((((((...........))))))))..))
 ```

+## Evaluation
+The evaluation directory ([eval/](eval/)) contains SARS-CoV-2 and RNAstralign datasets used for evaluating LinearAlifold's performance.
+This directory also contain utility scripts for calculating structural distance, ensemble defect, sequence identity, and other metrics.

 ## Reference
 Apoorv Malik†, Liang Zhang†, Ning Dai, Sizhen Li, He Zhang, David H. Mathews, Liang Huang†* (2023).
 LinearAlifold: Linear-Time Consensus Structure Prediction for RNA Alignments.
 In submission to Journal of Molecular Biology (JMB) Special Issue on Computation Resources for Molecular Biology.